braboj/the-great-wall/docs/questions.md

-# Clarification Questions
+# Clarification List

-> This section is only for demonstrating the questions that arise during the
-> development.
-Typically, these questions are discussed with the client or the
-> team members in regular team meetings.
+_This section is only for demonstrating the questions that arise during the development.
+Typically, these questions are discussed with the client or the team members in regular team meetings._

 1. The length of the wall is 300 miles, but it seems the length is not relevant to the problem.